andrek10/arduino-car/README.md

 AT+UART_DEF=9600,8,1,0,0
 ### car
 The arduino program to run the car.
+Motor controller needs update

 Blynk libraries must be located in the sketch-folder.